OpenBabylon/PNaCoS-NER-Metric/README.md

 # PNaCoS-NER Metric: Proper Name Code Switching via Named Entity Recognition

+<b>Current repository has different branches, depending on the language that the metric is calculated for!
+The main is for Ukrainian.
+If you need another language, please switch to a branch which supports it (if it exists). </b>

 This repository contains code for the PNaCoS-NER Metric: Proper Name Code Switching via Named Entity Recognition.
 For more details, see the last section.

 <br>